Nicola Gobbo: Witness

 Gobbo, under the pseudonym Witness F, was a witness against Paul Dale, a former policeman accused of corruption.
 She asserted that Australian authorities have not fulfilled assurances made to her about protecting her safety.
 The Australian Broadcasting Corporation repeated that Gobbo asserted she had received death threats due to her planned testimony.
 On 16 April 2008, Gobbo's parked car was engulfed in flames.
-After the death of Carl Williams on 9 April 2010 and Gobbo refused to testify, the case was withdrawn.
+After the death of Carl Williams on 9 April 2010 and Gobbo's refusal to testify, the case was withdrawn.
 Shortly afterwards Gobbo revealed in an interview with the ABC that she was Witness F in the Paul Dale case.

 In February 2019 a 2016 affidavit written by Inspector Brooke Hall stated that Mick Gatto and Horty Mokbel and others had threatened to kill Gobbo if it was proven that she had been providing information to Victoria Police.
 At the same time it was also revealed that a threat was made against her oldest child.

 It was reported in 2019 that Gobbo had declined to enter witness protection as "she feared police more than her former clients" and was using the name Nikki Gobbo.